Vincent Hayward

-Vincent Hayward, born January 5, 1955, in Paris, is an engineer specializing in touch and haptics.
-He is a professor at Sorbonne University, Institute of Intelligent Systems and Robotics (ISIR), where since 2008 he leads a team dedicated to the study of haptic perception and the creation of tactile stimulation devices.
+Vincent Hayward (* January 5, 1955 in Paris; † May 10, 2023) was a scientist and engineer.
+His research focus was on touch and haptics.
+He was a professor at Sorbonne University, Institute of Intelligent Systems and Robotics (ISIR), where since 2008 he led a team dedicated to the study of tactile perception and the development of haptic devices.
 In 2020, he was elected to the French Academy of sciences.

 Biography

-Vincent Hayward is a professor at Sorbonne Université in Paris.
+Vincent Hayward was a professor at Sorbonne Université in Paris.
 Before, he was with the Department of Electrical and Computer Engineering at McGill University, Montréal, Canada, where he became a full professor in 2006 and was Director of the McGill Centre for Intelligent Machines from 2001 to 2004.
 In 2008, he became an elected Fellow of the IEEE.
 During 2017 and 2018, Vincent Hayward was Professor of Tactile Perception and Technology at the School of Advanced Study of the University of London, supported by a Leverhulme Trust Fellowship, following a six-year period as an advanced ERC grantee at Sorbonne Université.
-He currently spends part of his time contributing to the development of a start-up company in Paris, Actronika SAS, dedicated to lowering the accessibility barrier of haptic technology.
+He contributed to the development of a start-up company in Paris, Actronika SAS, dedicated to lowering the accessibility barrier of haptic technology.